 For college students, hotel visitors, or corporate businesses, education is more important than driving action.
-Integration in this way may involve promoting online social media channels where viewers can learn more, different initiatives they can participate in or other programs that can develop their skills.
+Integration in this way may involve promoting online social media channels where viewers can learn more.
+It may also involve different initiatives they can participate in or other programs that can develop their skills.

-Regardless of industry, digital signage must be used to push the benefits most relevant to a target market and drive demand for the services in question.
+Regardless of industry, businesses can use digital signage to push the benefits most relevant to a target market.
+This will also help them drive demand for the services in question.

 Any review of a digital signage strategy must include a disclaimer about screen placement: Screen placement is a critical component of your digital signage strategy.